bommo00/attendanceapp/README.md

 # attendanceapp
-A task to bulid a web application of attendance management of employees
+a web application for attendance management of employees